giltotherescue/writing-style-prompts/README.md

 - Moving the writing style description to a separate message pair, with the AI responding to the first user prompt and asking whether a certain style should be used.
 - Using the writing style description as a system prompt.
 - Converting the JSON description of the writing style to more of a narrative description in paragraph format.
+- Passing in blocks of text that describe the writing style vs using a JSON-based style.